deepakjois/ytt-mcp/README.md

 After that you can refer to the MCP server as `@youtube-transcript` and interact with it.
 You can also use it in a Raycast AI Command with a prompt.
 For example, here is a prompt I use to extract and summarize a YouTube URL in the clipboard

 ```
-@youtube-transcript the Youtube transcript of the video: {clipboard | raw}
+@youtube-transcript fetch the Youtube transcript of the video: {clipboard | raw}

-Comprehenively summarize the transcript with the following format:
+Comprehensively summarize the transcript with the following format:
 """
 ### Key Takeaways